 The Monroe Spivak Fellowship ($4,000) is awarded to a new or returning full-time graduate student who intends to pursue a career in Ecology.
 Applications must include undergraduate transcripts and a statement that addresses the student's career goals in Ecology.
 The Spivak Fellowship is awarded during fall semester.

-Several awards are presented to outstanding seniors each spring at a special end-of-the-year reception for Biology and Biotechnology students and their families.
-Selection is based on GPA and extracurricular activities including service to the department.
+Several awards are presented to outstanding seniors each spring at the department’s end-of-the-year reception for Biology and Biotechnology students and their families.
+Selection is based on GPA, independent research, and/or extracurricular activities including service to the department.

 Membership in the nationally-recognized Biology Honorary Society, Beta Beta Beta, is based on academic excellence.
-Invitations to membership in our Chi Rho Chapter are extended to primarily juniors and seniors.
-The initiation ceremony is traditionally held during the end-of-the-year reception for students and their families.
-Dr. Chesney (ChesneyR@wpunj.edu) is the BBB advisor.
+Invitations to membership in our Chi Rho Chapter are extended to primarily juniors and seniors each year.
+The initiation ceremony is held during the department’s end-of-the-year reception for students and their families.
+Dr. Risley (RisleyL@wpunj.edu) is the BBB advisor.

-The Department of Biology offers financial and logistical support for placement of our undergraduate students in summer programs offered in the United States and abroad.
-Opportunities range from highly-competitive, federally-supported research programs to summer courses, to placement with a researcher in the student's area of interest.
-University credit may be earned, depending on the experience.
-Beginning with a grant from the Provost's Office in 1997, we have financially supported minority and economically disadvantaged undergraduate Biology and Biotechnology majors to take part in off-campus summer courses, field work, and laboratory-based research.
+The Department of Biology strongly encourages undergraduate students to take part in extracurricular summer programs offered in the United States and abroad.
+Opportunities include field and laboratory research at academic institutions, off campus summer technical courses, and internships in industry, government, and the medical fields.
+Beginning with a grant from the Provost's Office in 1997, the department has financially supported a number of minority and economically disadvantaged undergraduate Biology and Biotechnology majors to take part in on- and off-campus internship experiences.
 Locations have included: Morris County Medical Examiner's Office, University of Iowa, Tortuguero National Park (Costa Rica), New Jersey State Aquarium, Appledore Island (Maine), University of Colorado, Southwestern Research Station (Arizona), and Australia (Brisbane).
-Click here for a link to current research or internship opportunities or contact Dr. Leonard (LeonardC@wpunj.edu) or Dr. Risley (RisleyL@wpunj.edu) for more details.
+Opportunities are announced through the Biology/Biotechnology major’s listserv and at the department’s various club meetings.